Integrated Human Activity Sensing and Communications

 \subsection{Bistatic Deployment}

-Benefiting from its easy realization, bistatic deployment draws much attention from both academia and industry.
-One typical example is Wi-Fi sensing \cite{shi2020environment}.
-Compared with monostatic systems, the bistatic deployment is more compatible with existing communication networks such as WiFi and cellular networks.
-Furthermore, the SI issue is naturally avoided with the spatially isolated transmitter and receiver.
-Nevertheless, phase offset removal and unknown data payload are two key issues in bistatic deployments for performing accurate HAR.
+Bistatic deployment refers to an ISAC system where the transmitter and receiver are spatially well-separated.
+A typical example is Wi-Fi sensing \cite{wang2017device}.
+Compared to monostatic systems, the bistatic deployment is more compatible with existing communication networks such as WiFi and cellular networks.
+Furthermore, the SI issue is naturally avoided by the spatially bistatic scheme.
+Nevertheless, phase offset removal and unknown data payload constitute pressing problems in bistatic deployments designed for accurate HAR.